-The Fiscal Year 2019 General Funds budget has an estimated underlying structural deficit of \$1.2 billion.
-See "STATE FINANCIAL INFORMATION-FISCAL YEAR 2019 BUDGET."
+The Fiscal Year 2019 General Funds budget has an estimated deficit of approximately \$1.2 billion.
+Prior to any revenue enhancements or expenditure reductions, the Fiscal Year 2020 General Funds budget has an estimated underlying deficit of approximately \$3.2 billion.
+See "STATE FINANCIAL INFORMATION-FISCAL YEAR 2019 BUDGET and FISCAL YEAR 2020 BUDGET."
 To avoid future structural deficits, the Governor and the General Assembly would, among other potential solutions, need to reduce expenditures, adjust revenue collections or approve a combination of revenue adjustments and reductions in expenditures.
 The State provides no assurances as to how, when or in what form this structural deficit might be addressed.